-The latest and final film in the Skywalker saga is due to release in little over nine months time and we don't even have a title for Episode IX yet.
+The latest and final film in the Skywalker saga is due to release in December and we don't even have a title for Episode IX yet.

 Naturally, all plot details surrounding Episode IX are being kept profusely under wraps and that's not something that's going to change for some time yet.